Darcy McKeough: Politics

-Cabinet posts

-Later life
+Later life and death

-After leaving political office in 1978 he returned to the private sector and has had a number of positions, particularly in the energy sector.
+After leaving political office in 1978, McKeough returned to the private sector and has had a number of positions, particularly in the energy sector.
 In 1994, he was made an Officer of the Order of Canada for his "successful business ventures and fund-raising efforts on behalf of educational, medical, research and cultural institutions".

+McKeough died from complications of pneumonia on November 29, 2023, at the age of 90.